On representation varieties of 3-manifold groups: A universality theorem for Coxeter groups

 Let $\Si\subset A'$ denote the complete subgraph whose vertices are the vertices (points and lines) of the standard triangle in $A$, except for the vertex $v_{11}$.
-As in \cite{KM}, the image under $\rho_c=\rho_{\psi_0}$ of the corresponding parabolic Coxeter subgroup $\Ga_\Si\subset \Ga$, is isomorphic to the finite Coxeter group $B_3$ (the symmetry group of the regular octahedron) divided by the center $\Z_2$.
+As in \cite{KM}, the image under $\rho_c$ of the corresponding parabolic Coxeter subgroup $\Ga_\Si\subset \Ga$, is isomorphic to the finite Coxeter group $B_3$ (the symmetry group of the regular octahedron) divided by the center $\Z_2$.
 Such a group is a maximal finite subgroup of $PO(3, \R)$.
 However, the involution $\rho_{c}(g_{v_{11}})$ does not belong to the group $\rho_{c}(\Ga_\Si)$ (this would be order 2 rotation in the center of a face of the octahedron).
-Thus, the group $\rho_{c}(\Ga)$ has to be dense in $PO(3, \R)$, as it contains (actually, equals to) the dense subgroup

-This is the only essential difference between the construction in this paper and in \cite{KM}, where it was important that the group $\rho_{c}(\Ga)$ were finite.
+Thus, the group $\rho_{c}(\Ga)$ has to be dense in $PO(3, \R)$, as it contains (actually, equals to) the dense subgroup $ \rho_c(\Ga_{T'})$.
+This is the only essential difference between the construction in this paper and in \cite{KM}, where it was important for the group $\rho_{c}(\Ga)$ to be finite.

-With these modifications, the proof in \cite{KM} now goes through.
-The key here, as in \cite{KM}, is that the $G$-orbit of $S_c$ is an open subscheme in $\hom(\Ga, G)$, since